estar21/Getting-and-Cleaning-Data/CodeBook.md

 ### Identifiers
 * Subject - The unique ID of the test subject
-* Activity - The type of activity performed when the corresponding measurements were taken
+* Activity - The type of activity performed when the corresponding measurements were taken.
+There are 6 types:
- * Activity Types
   * WALKING: subject was walking during the test
   * WALKING_UPSTAIRS: subject was walking up a staircase during the test
   * WALKING_DOWNSTAIRS: subject was walking down a staircase during the test
   * SITTING: subject was sitting during the test
   * STANDING: subject was standing during the test
   * LAYING: subject was laying down during the test

 ### Averaged Measurements
 To reflect that columns now contain averages, variable/column labels were renamed.
 With reference to signals from the original data set (listed in "What the Raw Data Comprises >> Signals" above), the tidied output variable labels can be understood using the following nomenclature: